TheCivilHulk/Minecraft-RTX-Vanilla-Conversion-and-Patches/ReadMe.txt

 Deku from the RTX Discord has been working on some of their own stuff using my pack as a starting point and using TextureEdit!
 They've made a lot of cool stuff and are still working actively, so be sure to check it out in the Deku Addons Folder!

+I made all of the textures and RTX patches using TextureEdit, a free software programmed by u/warm_teeth on Reddit!
+If you'd like to download this and try it out yourself check out https://www.reddit.com/r/TextureEdit/ for information including two video tutorials created by yours truly!
+Feel free to leave any feedback, suggestions, or questions on the subreddit!

 Happy Crafting!